Barbarian Frenzy Boss Killer Build Guide for Raids

 - Frozen Hearth — With percentage-based mitigation against ranged damage, this is one of the strongest defensive legendary gems you can support your character with.

-- — Barbarians thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
+- Blessing of the Worthy — Barbarians thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
 Note its scaling off maximum Life, which turns the Barb's considerable health pool into a makeshift nuke.

 - Chip of Stone Flesh — This is a PvP powerhouse of a gem, inflicting hard CC and increasing damage dealt on affected targets.
 It also provides decent value for progression content.

-- — A cheat death proc is never useless; considering the damage intake Barbarians have to deal with in progression content, its value grows even more.
+- Phoenix Ashes — A cheat death proc is never useless; considering the damage intake Barbarians have to deal with in progression content, its value grows even more.

 Paragon Points are character-specific progression system that allows you to advance in power after you reach maximum level.
 Each level gives you a Paragon point to spend into currently available nodes on the five Paragon Trees.
 While Paragon Trees are specialized for certain tasks, you should always keep in mind the tenets of character building — increasing damage and mitigation as much as you can.
 With that in mind, focus down the Vanquisher tree first, pick up the experience bonus from the Treasure Hunter tree, pick up whatever is useful from the Gladiator tree, and finish off with the group powerhouse of the Soldier tree.
 Always keep in mind that the (circular) Persistent Attributes are always active once leveled, but the (square) Specialization Skills are only applied when their respective Paragon Tree is active.